-Add or edit a SharePoint Online source
+Add a SharePoint Online source

 Members with the required privileges can index SharePoint Online or OneDrive content and make it searchable.
 In a Coveo-powered search interface, the source content is accessible to either everyone, some specific users and groups, or the same users and groups as in the content system.